-8.1 Dissemination of information, dialogue with NGOs and between social partners

-Dissemination of information about legal protection against discrimination (Article 10 a) Directive 2000/43 and Article 12 Directive 2000/78)
+8.1 Dissemination of information, dialogue with NGOs and between social partners a) Dissemination of information about legal protection against discrimination (Article 10 Directive 2000/43 and Article 12 Directive 2000/78)

-The trend noted in previous years continued in 2019.
-The main activities in relation to the dissemination of information, including capacity building of institutions, continued to be organised and implemented by CSOs (with the Network against Discrimination and its members leading most of the initiatives and the Macedonian Young Lawyers Association also being active in bringing cases to court) and by the OSCE Mission to Skopje (OSCE).
-The activities regularly include the Ministry of Labour and Social Policy (MLSP) and the Commission for Protection against Discrimination (CPAD, the former equality body) as partners/co-implementers (such as the Academy for Judges and Public Prosecutors and law schools from across the country).
+The main activities in relation to the dissemination of information, including capacity building for institutions, continued to be organised and implemented by CSOs (with the Network against Discrimination and its members leading most of the initiatives and court cases) and by the OSCE Mission to Skopje (OSCE).
+The activities regularly include the Ministry of Labour and Social Policy (MLSP) and the Commission for Protection against Discrimination (CPAD, the former equality body) as partners/co-implementers together with other entities (such as the Academy for Judges and Public Prosecutors and law schools from across the country).
+As of recently, the Council of Europe and European Union's Horizontal Facility II project, which also has a non-discrimination component, became active at the national level.
+They mainly support beneficiaries at national level (institutions) through capacity-building and local CSOs through grants.